frankkopp/FrankyGo/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/frankkopp/WorkerPool/blob/master/LICENSE)

 ## Description
 FrankyGo is the fourth chess engine I wrote.
-The first one was written in Java and it had a JavaFx UI ([Chessly](https://github.com/frankkopp/Chessly)) but did not support UCI.
+The first one was written in Java and had a JavaFX UI ([Chessly](https://github.com/frankkopp/Chessly)) but did not support UCI.
 I was very inexperienced then, and the engine itself was not good.
 But I learned a lot and also liked developing the JavaFx part.
-I then rewrote it
-in Java again but as an UCI engine.
+I then rewrote it in Java again but as an UCI engine.
 This time the structure was much better thanks to many great chess engine developers I learned from.
-I also found out that my interest is in programming itself more than it is in building
-the "best" chess engine.
+I also found out that my interest is in actual programming rather than building the "best" chess engine.
 Therefore, I used what I learned from other chess engines but tried to build mine in a clean and easy to understand way.
-This resulted in Franky 1.0 ([Github](https://github.com/frankkopp/FrankyUCIChessEngine), [CCRL](http://www.computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?print=Details&each_game=1&eng=Franky%201.0%2064-bit#Franky_1_0_64-bit))
+This resulted in Franky 1.0 ([Github](https://github.com/frankkopp/FrankyUCIChessEngine),
+[CCRL](http://www.computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?print=Details&each_game=1&eng=Franky%201.0%2064-bit#Franky_1_0_64-bit))

 I then started to re-write it in C++ ([FrankyCPP](https://github.com/frankkopp/FrankyCPP)) and came quite far.
-But C++ (and its infrastructure) forced me to focus a lot on the language itself and its tools around it.
+But C++ (and its infrastructure) forced me to focus a lot on the language itself and the tools around it.
 E.g. I learned a lot (too much?) about different compilers on different platforms, CMake, Boost, Google Test, etc. but it rather distracted me a lot from developing the chess engine itself.
 My time is limited so this was very annoying.

 Then I looked into [Go](https://golang.org/doc/).
-A completely new language compiled directly into machine code, platform independent, with a garbage collector and the promise to be as fast as C++/C.
-This was the motivation to start FrankyGo and Go kept its promises.
+A completely new language compiled directly into machine code, platform independent, with a garbage collector and the promise to be as fast as C++/C. This was the motivation to start FrankyGo and Go kept its promises.
 Easy to learn, great tool set, no distraction from the code by the language and indeed fast.
 See below "Learning Go".

 So FrankyGo is now a rather clean chess engine with a lot of potential.
 As mentioned above I do not claim to have invented any of algorithms and in fact I used many ideas from Stockfish, Crafty, Beowulf, etc. See "Credits" below.
  But I had a lot of fun developing it and I do hope to have more fun improving it in the future.

-There is a small issue though - when developing a chess engine up to a certain level testing starts to completely overshadow development.
+There is a small issue though - when developing a chess engine up to a certain level, testing starts to completely overshadow development.
 Every feature, every evaluation, every change needs lots of testing against KPIs, test suites, itself and real other engines.
-These tests are extremely time-consuming to be meaningful.
+These tests are extremely time-consuming if they are to be meaningful.
 It needs thousands of games to reliably prove that a feature is an improvement, and these games need time.
-Too short thinking times make the tests unreliable especially for features which have increased effect in deeper searches.
-So several computers doing tests at the same time ios normal but also rather stressful :)
+Too short thinking times make the tests unreliable, especially for features which have increased effect in deeper searches.
+So several computers doing tests at the same time is normal but also rather stressful :)

 I will go on improving FrankyGo, and I'm happy to receive any feedback on my Go code but also of course on improving the engine itself.

 A word on v1.0: I have implemented most major and common chess engine features, and the search itself is ok for now but can of course always be improved.
 There are many great ideas out there to make it even more effective.
 Evaluation in v1.0 is very basic.
 Only material and positional differences are counted.
 There are already some other evaluations implemented but deactivated as they need a lot of testing and tuning.

-Estimated ELO is 2050.

 ## Features (v1.0.0)
 * UCI protocol (to use the engine in Arena, xboard, Fritz or other chess user interfaces)